marcospb19/blog/content/trying-to-invent-a-better-substring-search-algorithm.md

 # The naive implementation

-Instead of properly explaining the problem, I'll just show you a solution.
+Instead of explaining the substring search algorithm, I'll show you a solution:

 ```Rust
 // Time complexity: O(H * N)